Standards and repairs

 Minimum Standards Regulations

-The Housing (Standards for Rented Housing) Regulations 2019 set out the standards your rented home must meet and further information may be found in the document opposite.
+The Housing (Standards for Rented Housing) Regulations 2019 set out the standards your rented home must meet and further information may be found in the documents under Useful Downloads opposite.
 If you feel your property is below standard and your landlord is failing to carry out repairs for which they are responsible you can report this for free to your local authority.
 Your local authority is responsible for the inspection and enforcement of minimum standards.
 Please see the poster attached to report standards issues in Dublin City Council area and for contact details of all local authorities please click here.

 Building Energy Rating (BER)